Marjo Postma | Visit in the studio at EKWC

 Diving is no longer necessary

-Postma tells me she never works with a plan, because her approach towards her work is very intuitive.
+Postma tells me she never works with a plan because her approach towards her work is very intuitive.
 This fits very well when working on paper, but working with ceramics is a different story.
-Working with ceramics requires planning, because the end result only comes to life after an intensive process of drying, firing and glazing.
+Working with ceramics requires planning because the result only comes to life after an intensive process of drying, firing, and glazing.

 A moment frozen in time

 The strings of clay were at first pliable and adaptable, allowing Postma to create coiled lines.
 By softly draping these lines like a tangled rope, gravity drew the clay downwards.
 However, the moment the clay is hardened by firing, the work becomes fixed, creating a gesture of a captured movement and a trapped spirit.
 The towers resemble living creatures that are frozen in time, they are static and jet at the same time organic.
 It is this contrast that makes Marjo Postma’s work speak and breathe freely from underneath the surface.

 Website: Marjo Postma

 Artits’s book Rare Specimen: Watch the video here